BK01/api-specs/geocoder/geocoder-developer-guide.md

 A user starts entering the characters of an address.
 After three or so characters, the application should issue a get request on the addresses resource with autoComplete set to true every time a user enters an additional character.
 This tells the geocoder that addressString contains a partial address and to find the best N address prefix matches for display in a pick list below the address text box.

-If the user clicks on the search icon or presses the Enter key, the application should issue a get request on the addresses resource with autoComplete set to False.
+If the user clicks on the search icon or presses the Enter key, the application should issue a get request on the addresses resource with autoComplete set to false.
 This tells the geocoder to use addressString as entered when trying to find the best N matches.

 You can also use the autoComplete and [exactSpelling](https://github.com/bcgov/ols-geocoder/blob/gh-pages/glossary.md#exactSpelling) parameters in the same request.
 If exactSpelling is set to true (default is false), autoComplete suggestions will be limited to addresses beginning with the provided partial address.